jacobchesley/Rover_2015/README.md

 * To view the schematic, click the button at the top left of the larger "main" panel in the main window, titled Eeschema - Electronics Schematic Editor.

 * To view the PCB design, click the 3rd button over titled Pcbnew - Printed Circuit Board Editor.

+### How do I open Arduino Files? ###

+* The pololu QTR Sensors library is needed for the reflectance sensor.
+Download and follow the instructions here - [QTR Sensors Library](https://www.pololu.com/docs/0J19/all#2).
+Find the Download Zip button on the github page (right hand side, lower part of the page).
+Extract the zip file, and drag the QTRSensors subfolder into the arduino installation directory/libraries.
+* Open the Arduino application and open the rover project to edit, compile and upload the source code